Krisseck/Hashtag-Wall-Server/README.md

 [![dependencies](https://david-dm.org/Krisseck/Hashtag-Wall-Server.svg)](https://david-dm.org/Krisseck/Hashtag-Wall-Server) [![travis-ci](https://travis-ci.org/Krisseck/Hashtag-Wall-Server.svg?branch=master)](https://travis-ci.org/Krisseck/Hashtag-Wall-Server) [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/Krisseck/Hashtag-Wall-Server/issues)

 Hashtag wall that displays posts from several social media sources.
 You can specify the hashtag to monitor and the server collects these posts.
+Example client website can be found at https://github.com/Krisseck/Hashtag-Wall-Client

 This is the server component of the wall.
 It's a node.js express server that provides a JSON API for displaying the social media posts.